cleverage/process-bundle/README.md

     service: '@cleverage_process.task.transformer'
     options:
         # Required options
+        transformer: mapping # the code of the transformer that you want to apply, 'mapping' by default
         mapping:
             <property>:
                 code: null # Source property, default to the key of the config